 The TSB Director’s Ad Hoc Group on Intellectual Property Rights (IPR AHG) continues its work to protect the integrity of the standards-development process by clarifying aspects of the ITU-R/ITU-T/ISO/IEC Patent Policy and related Guidelines – the Union's main tool to manage the challenges associated with the incorporation of patents in ITU-T and ITU-R Recommendations.
 The next meeting of the group will take place in ITU headquarters in Geneva, 28 January 2019.
 The meeting will be followed by the third joint ITU-NGMN workshop on open source, 29-30 January 2019, and a meeting of the NGMN IPR Group, 31 January 2019.

+Further, ISO and IEC have recently decided to align their guidelines with that of ITU in case Option 3 (refusal to grant licenses) is selected.
+The ISO and IEC decision to require in such a situation the patent holder to provide certain additional information permitting patent identification entered into force on 2 November 2018.
+Please note that these changes do not concern ITU.
+The revised Guidelines for implementation of the Common Patent Policy for ITU-T/ITU-R/ISO/IEC are available from the ITU website at https://itu.int/en/ITU-T/ipr, as well as the updated forms and a record of revisions to the Patent Policy.

 5 ITU-T Focus Groups: Exploring new directions in ITU standardization

 Focus Groups are formed in response to immediate ICT standardization demands, tasked with establishing the basis for subsequent standardization work in ITU-T Study Groups.
 These groups are the place to explore new directions in ITU standardization.
 Focus Groups are open to ITU members as well as organizations outside ITU's membership, and these groups are afforded great flexibility in their chosen deliverables and working methods.